marvin-hermann-research/marvin-hermann-research/README.md

 **Computer Science Student @ KIT | Focus: AI, Robotics, ROS & Python**

+*I aspire to explore how machines might one day connect with humans not just through logic, but through empathy and emotion.*

 Welcome to my research portfolio.

 This repository serves as a central hub to document my ongoing learning journey, projects, and accumulated knowledge in the fields of robotics and artificial intelligence.

 ---